 Aside from Active Notifications, one of the Moto X‘s coolest features is undoubtedly its touchless controls.
 Rather than having to first open Google Now before saying the hot word, this can be done anywhere without ever laying a finger on the device.
 Now thanks to XDA Forum Member RSenG2x, you can have similar functionality on your own device.

 Open Mic+ allows you to use Google Now anywhere.
 You are able to issue commands by simply saying “Okay Google,” or waving your hand in front of the screen.
 It doesn’t matter if your screen is on or off; Open Mic+ is always listening.
 It can even be configured to run at boot, so that you never have to manually initiate Google Now.

-Posted October 1, 2013 By: Will Verduzco
+Posted October 1, 2013 at 08:30 pm by Will Verduzco

 Not too long ago, Google unveiled Android Device Manager, allowing users to locate and sound an alarm to their devices when they have been misplaced or stolen.
 Recently thereafter, Google even allowed users to secure their devices remotely with the web-based tool.